hirohtk/Kensen_Portfolio/README.md

 Custom Javascript and CSS were added to achieve these effects, including gauging where the user currently is scrolled to (to trigger fading/flying in animations).

 Similarly in the Portfolio section, JS and CSS were used to create a "highlighting" effect with a CSS Transform animation for the portfolio assignment that the user is currently hovering over.  "onMouseEnter" and "onMouseLeave" JS methods were crucial for achieving this effect.

+As of February 2020, this portfolio is now a full stack application that uses MongoDB (via Mongoose ODM) to store user messages submitted on my portfolio page.
+The npm package "nodemailer" is also setup to send a user (as well as myself) a confirmation email upon submitting a message.